-KU’s Miles figures he’s back where he belongs: On sideline
+KU’s Miles figures he’s back where he belongs — on sideline

 Kansas has gone 18-90 while dumping three head coaches since Mark Mangino was fired two years after leading the Jayhawks to an Orange Bowl win and a 12-1 record in 2007 — the same season Miles won his national title.

 Miles, who inherited a strong program from Nick Saban at LSU, went 114-34 with the Tigers, winning at least 10 games in seven of his 11 full seasons.
-Oh, and safety Mike Lee has noticed that ring.
+Safety Mike Lee has noticed that ring.

 “He wears it every day,” said Lee, a senior.
 “Looking at the ring, I want to get me a national championship ring.
 But before we get to a national championship, we got to get to a bowl game.”